maxmantz/EF7-ManyToManyBug/README.md

  - run the application and navigate to `api/students`

 #### Scenario
 The database is seeded with 100 students and courses.
 Each student is then assigned 50 courses.
-So the expected output of the controller is to see 50 course Ids in the JSON file.
+So the expected output of the controller is to see 50 course IDs for each student in the JSON file.

+#### Bug symptoms
+WHen the `Take()`exceeds 60, the number of courses for each student is only one, sometimes tow instead of the expected fifty.

 #### Controller methods